 Using properly sized images is significant for mobile websites.
-Properly sized images weigh less kb's, therefore occupy less bandwidth on mobile devices where bandwidth may come with an additional cost.
+Adequately sized images weigh fewer kb's and therefore occupy less bandwidth on mobile devices where bandwidth may come with an additional cost.

 Deliver the properly sized image to the browser